preetam1407/Voice-Assistant-App/README.md

 # voice_assistant_app

-This is a voice assistant application built with Dart and Flutter that uses OpenAI's REST API.
+This is a voice assistant application built with Dart and Flutter that uses OpenAI's API.